puranik3/edx-architecting-solutions-on-aws/week-01-designing-a-serverless-web-backend-on-aws.md

     - some things you may still need to do to make scaling happen faster, code run faster
     - but these operational overheads are still minimal compared to EC2
     - When an event triggers a function, Lambda
-        - runs the task on a micro-VM called Firecracker
+        - runs the task on a micro-VM called Firecracker (called the `execution environment`)
         - shuts down the VM if it idling for a period of time
 - So, which one to use?
     - ask the customer!